awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

  **Initialize Drives**
 This setting formats and mounts all volumes attached to the instance during start\.
  **Drive Letter Mapping**
 The system maps the volumes attached to an instance to drive letters\.
 For Amazon EBS volumes, the default is to assign drive letters going from D: to Z:\.
 For instance store volumes, the default depends on the driver\.
-Citrix PV drivers assign instance store volumes drive letters going from Z: to A:\.
+AWS PV drivers and Citrix PV drivers assign instance store volumes drive letters going from Z: to A:\.
 Red Hat drivers assign instance store volumes drive letters going from D: to Z:\.
 To choose the drive letters for your volumes, click **Mappings**\.
 In the **DriveLetterSetting** dialog box, specify the **Volume Name** and **Drive Letter** values for each volume, click **Apply**, and then click **OK**\.
 We recommend that you select drive letters that avoid conflicts with drive letters that are likely to be in use, such as drive letters in the middle of the alphabet\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/EC2ConfigProperties_driver_letter_mapping.png)